liuyz0/FractalBoundary/readme.md

 # Complex fractal trainability boundary can arise from trivial non-convexity

 ## General information
 ".jl" and ".py" are mainly for experiments, ".ipynb" is for tests and data analysis, and ".mat" contains raw data.
-Note exp-$i$.jl and gpuexp-$i$.py are doing the same experiment.
+Note exp-i.jl and gpuexp-i.py are doing the same experiment.
 We move the latter to GPUs.

 ## Fig. 1a
 Partly done with visual-1.ipynb